 ECHA held a third party consultation for the testing proposals from 15 July 2014 until 29 August 2014.
-ECHA did not receive information from third parties.
+ECHA received information from third parties (see section III below).

 On 14 November 2014, ECHA sent the draft decision to the Registrant and invited him to provide comments within 30 days of the receipt of the draft decision.
-That draft decision was based on submission number
+That draft decision was based on submission number a agreed with ECHA.
+In their updated dossier, the Registrant submitted a new grouping and read-across rationale ("